WhaddaMakers/RPi-smart-mirror-tutorial/README.md

   The IR sensors are used to swipe between pages, these are also mounted on the backplate

 * **PIR sensor**
   The motion sensor detects if ther is any movement within its range, the mirror will turn on.
-Als mountable on the backplate
+Also mountable on the backplate

 * **Power supply**
 We've used an Power supply from AUKEY.
 It has 5X USB 3.0 ports with Quick Charge function, to power up the Raspberry Pi and the LED